-The Walking Classroom is a program developed by Laura Fenn, M.S.
-Ed, for her fifth grade classroom as a response to the lack of opportunities for student activity during the school day.
-Fenn, an educator for over 15 years, noticed a direct correlation between her students’ academic performance and the amount of physical activity they regularly had, and she came up with a way to get students the exercise they desperately needed without sacrificing instructional time.
+The Walking Classroom was developed in 2011 by Laura Fenn, M.S.
+Ed, for her fifth grade classroom as a response to the lack of opportunities for physical activity for students during the school day.
+Fenn, an educator for over 15 years, noticed a direct correlation between her students’ academic performance and the amount of physical activity they regularly had.
+She came up with a way for her students to get the exercise they desperately needed without sacrificing instructional time.